Thomas Fitch (politician): Prepares written testimony

 Fitch had Wyatt Earp prepare a written statement, as permitted by Section 133 of Arizona law, which would not allow the prosecution to cross-examine him.
 The prosecution vociferously objected.
-Although the statute wasn't specific about whether it was legal for a defendant to read his statement, Spicer allowed his testimony to proceed.
+Although the statute was not specific about whether it was legal for a defendant to read his statement, Spicer allowed his testimony to proceed.

 Fitch was very successful in cornering witnesses into offering conflicting testimony or saying they did not remember.
 In several instances, he obtained testimony from prosecution witnesses and followed up with statements corroborated by others that conflicted with the prior testimony.
 Prosecution witnesses repeatedly stumbled when Fitch asked them questions, in many instances replying weakly, "I don't remember."
 Tombstone's chief prosecutor was Republican Lyttleton Price, who was aided by Ben Goodrich and, three days into the hearing, by co-counsel Will McLaury, brother to the dead Cowboys Frank and Tom McLaury.
 Will McLaury left his Texas law practice and his children with a caretaker to help prosecute the Earps and Doc Holliday.
 He summed up his attitude towards the Earps in a letter to a law partner: "I think I can hang them."